- TAX INFO

 How do I claim the credit?

-Complete Form IT-214, Claim for Real Property Tax Credit for Homeowners and Renters, and attach it to your New York State personal income tax return, either Form IT-150 or Form IT-201.
+Complete Form IT-214, Claim for Real Property Tax Credit for Homeowners and Renters, and submit it with your New York State personal income tax return, Form IT-201.
 If you don’t have to file a New York return, but you qualify for this credit, just complete and file Form IT-214 to claim a refund of the credit.

-Amending Form IT-214 - If you need to amend a claim for tax year 2008 or 2009, write Amended at the top of a blank Form IT-214 for that year and complete the form with the corrected information.
-To amend a claim for tax year 2006 or 2007, mark an X in the Amended box at the top of a blank Form IT-214 for that year and complete the form with the corrected information.
+Amending Form IT-214 - If you need to amend a claim, write Amended at the top of a blank Form IT-214 for that year and complete the form with the corrected information.

 Where and when do I file Form IT-214?

 If you are filing a New York State income tax return, the due date and mailing address are the same for Form IT-214.
-Simply attach Form IT-214 to your return.
+Simply submit Form IT-214 with your return.

 The deadlines for previous years are as follows: